31+ Schizophrenia Statistics You Mustn’t Miss in 2021

 (WebMD) (Your Health in Mind)

 Although many facts about the disease tell us this is not an easily treatable disease, recovery is not impossible.
 Along with the prescribed medications, there are various types of psychological therapies that can help.
 The most common are cognitive behavioral therapy (CBT), cognitive remediation, psychoeducation, psychotherapy (talk therapy), and electroconvulsive therapy (ETC).

 Schizophrenia is a serious brain disorder in which a person loses touch with reality.
 According to schizophrenia facts, symptoms vary both in type and severity.
 Nevertheless, they can still impair a person’s ability to fit into society, have a job, and a normal lifestyle.

 Sadly, people affected by this mental health disorder need lifelong treatment and are constantly stigmatized because of their condition.

 But, there is some good news.
-Effective alternative treatment exists in the form of CBD oil that not only helps reduce the effects of psychosis, schizophrenia statistics tell us, but also improves many of the symptoms resulting from this mental illness.
+Effective alternative treatment could exist in the form of CBD oil and improve many of the symptoms resulting from this mental illness.

 About 1.1% of people across the world suffer from schizophrenia.
 This translates to about 20 million of the global population.
 Even though prevalence rates are not as high as other mental disorders, this is still a severe and disabling illness.